Elon Musk Unveils Tesla's Cybertruck, With A Polarizing Wedge Shape

 "Yeah."

-Without much of a windup, von Holzhausen whirled the ball at Tesla's brand-new truck — and left a nasty-looking spiderweb of splintered and dented glass.
+Without much of a windup, von Holzhausen whirled the ball at Tesla's brand-new truck — leaving a nasty-looking spiderweb of splintered and dented glass.

-"Well," Musk said afterwards.
+"Well," Musk said afterward.
 "Maybe that was a little too hard."

 Staring at the ruined window, one hand on his chin, Musk added, "It didn't go through.
 That's the plus side."

-But then von Holzhausen asked if they should try the rear window — and Musk agreed.
-That left him standing in front of two pock-marked windows for the rest of the carefully stage-managed event.
+Then von Holzhausen asked if they should try the rear window.
+Musk agreed, and was soon standing in front of two pock-marked windows for the rest of the carefully stage-managed event.

-"Not bad," Musk summed up that portion of the night, before adding, "Room for improvement."
+"Not bad," Musk summed up that portion of the night, adding, "Room for improvement."

-The Cybertruck has six seats and a cargo bed (or "vault," as Tesla calls it) that's six-and-a-half feet long.
+The Cybertruck has six seats and a cargo bed (or "vault," as Tesla calls it) that's 6 1/2 feet long.
 Its tailgate also hides a ramp, for rolling materials or vehicles into the bed.
 The truck is 231.7 inches (19.3 feet) long, nearly 80 inches wide and 75 inches tall.
 Tesla lists its maximum range at more than 500 miles.

 The truck will be offered in a wide spectrum of driving range and weight capacity, depending on which motor is powering the vehicle.
 While the basic single-motor truck would have a range of around 250 miles and a tow rating of 7,500 pounds using rear-wheel drive, the three-motor all-wheel-drive version would double that range and be capable of towing 14,000 pounds, Tesla says.

 The starting price for the CyberTruck is $39,900.
 In the most high-powered version, it would cost $69,900.
-The company is taking preorders for the truck now, with a $100 deposit required to reserve a vehicle that Tesla says will hit the market in about two years.
+The company is taking preorders now, with a $100 deposit required to reserve a vehicle that Tesla says will hit the market in about two years.

-Perhaps reflecting the uncertainty over the new design, Tesla's stock price fell overnight and continued its dip on Friday, down by around 6% at midday ET.
+Perhaps reflecting the uncertainty over the new design, Tesla's stock price fell overnight and continued to dip on Friday, down by around 6% at midday ET.
 But as Investors Business Daily notes, "Since its June 3 low, Tesla stock has doubled."